VirajMathpati7/recon/README.md

 ## Prerequisites
 - Make sure you have [Go](https://golang.org/dl/) installed for installing Go-based tools.
+- use your own wordlist with as per you preference.

 ## Tools used
 - **subfinder**: A subdomain discovery tool.
 [GitHub Repository](https://github.com/projectdiscovery/subfinder) - Licensed under MIT License.